AgentBillster/Nexus-FE/README.md

   role venue:
   - venue can authenticate via google

+## Getting Started

+1. Clone the repository: `git clone https://github.com/your-username/gameThing.git`
+2. clone the repository
+3. Navigate to the project directory: `cd gameThing`
+4. Install dependencies: `npm install`
+5. Start the server: `npm start`

 ## Reflection
   - Why have you stopped working on this?
   - What tools planned have i planned to use?
   - Challenges and obstacles what have you learned?

+## Collaboration

+This project has a large scope and we are looking for collaborators who are passionate about esports and have experience in web development.
+If you are interested in contributing to Climb, please contact us at [email address].
+We welcome all feedback, bug reports, and feature requests.

+Thank you for your interest in Climb!